BasemElgendy95/AppsSquare/README.md

 #### CocoaPods
 You can use [CocoaPods](http://cocoapods.org/) to install `NeededLibraries`:

-just run this comand in the file root
+just run this terminal command  in the file root

 ```terminal
 pod install